Academic Jobs - Home of Higher Ed Logo

 Key Skills and Experience

-Employers seek 3-10 years of industry experience, proving your ability to teach authentic skills.
-Core competencies include curriculum design, classroom management, student assessment, and technology integration like simulation software.
-Soft skills such as adaptability and cultural competence support diverse learners.
-Explore faculty insights on Rate My Professor to see what Vocational Education instructors excel at.
+Employers seek 3-10 years of industry experience plus competencies in curriculum design, classroom management, assessment, and simulation software.
+Soft skills include adaptability and cultural competence.

 StageTimelineKey RequirementsExamples